scorpido74/azure-docs.nl-nl/articles/active-directory/develop/scenario-web-app-call-api-app-configuration.md

       var application = GetOrBuildConfidentialClientApplication();

-      // Do not share the access token with ASP.NET Core otherwise ASP.NET will cache it and will not send the OAuth 2.0 request in
+      // Don't share the access token with ASP.NET Core.
+If we share it, ASP.NET will cache it and won't send the OAuth 2.0 request if
-      // case a further call to AcquireTokenByAuthorizationCodeAsync in the future is required for incremental consent (getting a code requesting more scopes)
+      // a further call to AcquireTokenByAuthorizationCodeAsync is required later for incremental consent (getting a code requesting more scopes).
-      // Share the ID Token though
-      var result = await application
+      // Do share the ID token, however. var result = await application
           .AcquireTokenByAuthorizationCode(scopes.Except(_scopesRequestedByMsalNet), context.ProtocolMessage.Code)
           .ExecuteAsync()